Dietitian Services for Eating Disorders

 Bring Balance Back to Eating

-Nutrition therapy is an integral part of the eating disorder (ED) treatment and recovery process.
-The primary role of nutrition therapy is to assist our clients in creating healthy relationships with food and to create healthy eating patterns.
-Healthy eating encompasses
+In eating disorer recovery dietitians engage their clients with nutrition therapy.
+This is an integral part of the eating disorder (ED) treatment and the recovery process.
+The primary role of your dietitian is to assist you in creating healthy relationships with food and to create healthy eating patterns.
+Healthy eating encompasses:

 - Eating adequately to meet the body’s daily nutritional needs